quicwg/base-drafts/draft-ietf-quic-tls.md

 The connection ID used with HKDF-Expand-Label is the Destination Connection ID in the Initial packet sent by the client.
-This will be a randomly-selected value unless the client creates the Initial packet after reciving a Retry packet, where the Destination Connection ID is selected by the server.
+This will be a randomly-selected value unless the client creates the Initial packet after receiving a Retry packet, where the Destination Connection ID is selected by the server.

 The value of initial_salt is a 20 octet sequence shown in the figure in